Music and Technology (MA / MSc)

 90 ECTS Credits

-Location: CIT Cork School of Music, Union Quay, Cork (primarily), and CIT Bishopstown Campus.
+Location: MTU Cork School of Music, Union Quay, Cork (primarily), and MTU Cork Bishopstown Campus.

 Non-EU Applicants: €12,000

 For information on visa requirements, please visit www.cit.ie/international

 The USI membership levy of €7.00 has been introduced as a result of a referendum where students opted to affiliate to the national Students’ Union.
 This levy must be paid before the start of Semester 1.

 The Masters in Music & Technology have a very practical, hands-on approach.
 Our ethos is that this cross-disciplinary programme will foster a combination of technical know-how and confidence with creativity and musicality.
 A Master of Arts award or Master of Science Award can be chosen depending on the student’s pathway through the Programme.

 The Masters in Music & Technology offers training and experience to enhance the talents and skills necessary to work in the creative industries of the future.
 The programme takes full advantage of the CSM's state-of-the-art performance spaces, Recording Suite (Live, Control, and Editing rooms), Electronic Music Studio, dedicated laboratories and many performance opportunities.
 A cross-faculty body of experienced lecturers and practitioners in the field delivers the programme.
 Learners from different disciplines will be able confidently and competently to interact with, and find employment within, several fields of study and industry.
 Adding this training to the opportunity to work with some of the finest up-and-coming musicians in Ireland, from all walks of life, will result in an exceptional Music Technologist.